-Requirements Description Solaris 10 Install Solaris 10 on the Sun Sparc server following these guidelines: Full Distribution-Install the full distribution, which includes the following required packages.
-If you did not install the full distribution, you can install these packages at any time. -SUNWIdap-LDAP libraries -SUNWbzip-The bzip compression utility To check if your installation includes these packages, enter: pkginfo package where: package is one of the packages listed above.
+Requirements Description Solaris 10 Install Solaris 10 on the Sun Sparc server.
+Choose either the Developer System Support or the Entire Distribution software groups.
+Do not choose the End User System software group.
+Then follow these guidelines: Full Distribution-The full distribution includes the following required packages.
+If you did not install the full distribution, before proceeding with the installation, ensure that at a minimum the following packages are installed: -SUNWbtool-Software development utilities -SUNWbzip-The bzip compression utility -SUNWIdap-LDAP libraries - SUNWscpu -Utilities for user interface and source build compatibility with SunOS 4.x -SUNWsprot-Solaris Bundled tools - SUNWxcu4 -Utilities providing conformance with XCU4 specifications To check if your installation includes these packages, enter: pkginfo package where: package is one of the packages listed above.

-Table 1-2, "Solaris Software Requirements," e explains the Solaris requirements. --- ------------------------------------
+Table 1-2, "Solaris Software Requirements, " explains the Solaris requirements. -- --------------------------------------

-Table 1-2 Solaris Software Requirements
+Table 1-2Solaris Software Requirements